Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **This resource is an automated tool for assessing FAIR data objects:**

 8. Jasinska, Agnes, et al. *Open Licences for Data*. <https://doi.org/10.5281/zenodo.14921877>.
-   Please note the Open learning object which is an interactive checklist to help learners choose a license before sharing data.
+   Please note the Open learning object which is an interactive checklist to help learners choose a licence before sharing data.

 **Background reading on suggested skills for data stewards:**